McCune1224/little-t/README.md

 # Overview 📋
 Little_t is designed to copy a user's writing style by collecting a user's previous tweets and then responding to the requested user a sentence similar to that of the target.
 This process is explained below.

-# Deprecated :(
+- Unfortunately with recent [Twitter Premium API Deprecation changes](https://twittercommunity.com/t/deprecating-the-premium-v1-1-api/191092) made in April of 2023 this project no longer has a sustainable way to be continued due to the 100$ fee to continue to utlize the Account Activity API which this project relied upon.
+Perhaps this change will be reverted in the future or another alternative solution can be found, but until then this is the last version of the project.

 ### 🐣 Check out his old tweets: https://twitter.com/little_t_bot 🐣
-- Unfortunately with recent [Twitter Premium API Deprecation changes](https://twittercommunity.com/t/deprecating-the-premium-v1-1-api/191092) made in April of 2023 this project no longer has a sustainable way to be maintained as a hobbiest due to the 100$ fee to continue to utlize the Account Activity API which this project relied upon.

 # How It Works ❔

 ### 1. Webook Subscription to [Twitter's Web API](https://developer.twitter.com/en/docs/twitter-api/enterprise/account-activity-api/quick-start/enterprise-account-activity-api) via AWS Lambda Deploy of a HTTP Flask API.